 Have you ever wondered why killer whales are listed as endangered in Puget Sound?
 How toxic algal blooms are formed?
 Or why local beaches are disappearing?
 Did you know that you can be part of the solution, and you don’t need any experience?
 And, you can earn a stipend doing it?

-You’ll set sail from the Seattle campus of the UW on the oceanographic research vessel Rachel Carson and collect samples in Puget Sound.
-When in residence, you’ll conduct field and laboratory experiments, learn methods to analyze your own data, and practice effective ways to communicate your results.
+You’ll set sail aboard one of our oceanographic research vessels and collect samples in Puget Sound.
+When in residence at Friday Harbor Laboratories, you’ll conduct field and laboratory experiments, learn methods to analyze your own data, and practice effective ways to communicate your results.
 No experience necessary, come join us!

 To be eligible, you need to have accepted an offer of transfer admission from the Seattle campus of the UW and submit your GEODUC application by Friday, July 12, 2024.

 Connect with us at geoduc@uw.edu.
-Learn more by joining our open virtual information sessions every Friday at 1pm PT beginning January, 4, 2024.
+Learn more by joining our open, virtual office hour sessions every Friday at 2pm PT beginning May, 3, 2024.

 Frequently asked questions (FAQs)